Yoneda's lemma for internal higher categories: -categories

-\begin{definition} A functor $\I{C}\to \I{D}$ between categories in $\BB$ is said to be \emph{fully faithful} if it is internally right orthogonal to the map $(d^1,d^0)\colon\Delta^0\sqcup\Delta^0\to\Delta^1$.
-Dually, a functor is \emph{essentially surjective} if is (internally) left orthogonal to the class of fully faithful functors. \end{definition} \begin{remark} A functor $f\colon\CC\to\DD$ between $\infty$-categories is essentially surjective in the sense of definition~\ref{def:fullyFaithfulEssentiallySurjective} if and only if every object in $\DD$ is equivalent to an object in the image of $f$, i.e.\ if and only if it is essentially surjective in the usual sense of the term.
+\begin{definition} A functor $\I{C}\to \I{D}$ between $\BB$-categories is said to be \emph{fully faithful} if it is internally right orthogonal to the map $(d^1,d^0)\colon\Delta^0\sqcup\Delta^0\to\Delta^1$.
+Dually, a functor is \emph{essentially surjective} if is (internally) left orthogonal to the class of fully faithful functors. \end{definition} \begin{remark} A functor $f\colon\CC\to\DD$ between $\infty$-categories is essentially surjective in the sense of Definition~\ref{def:fullyFaithfulEssentiallySurjective} if and only if every object in $\DD$ is equivalent to an object in the image of $f$, i.e.\ if and only if it is essentially surjective in the usual sense of the term.
 We will show this in~\ref{cor:esoCoverCore} below. \end{remark}

-By proposition~\ref{prop:factorisationSystemInternallyGenerated}, the two classes of essentially surjective and fully faithful functors form an orthogonal factorisation system in $\Cat(\BB)$.
-In particular, one obtains: \begin{proposition} Let $\BB$ be an $\infty$-topos and let $f\colon \I{C}\to \I{D}$ be a functor between categories in $\BB$.
-Then $f$ is an equivalence in $\Cat(\BB)$ if and only if $f$ is fully faithful and essentially surjective. \end{proposition} Since fully faithful functors are by definition \emph{internally} right orthogonal to the map $(d^1,d^0)\colon\Delta^0\sqcup\Delta^0\to\Delta^1$, the class of essentially surjective functors is stable under products with arbitrary categories in $\Cat(\BB)$.
+By Proposition~\ref{prop:factorisationSystemInternallyGenerated}, the two classes of essentially surjective and fully faithful functors form an orthogonal factorisation system in $\Cat(\BB)$.
+In particular, one obtains: \begin{proposition} Let $f\colon \I{C}\to \I{D}$ be a functor between $\BB$-categories.
+Then $f$ is an equivalence if and only if $f$ is fully faithful and essentially surjective. \end{proposition} Since fully faithful functors are by definition \emph{internally} right orthogonal to the map $(d^1,d^0)\colon\Delta^0\sqcup\Delta^0\to\Delta^1$, the class of essentially surjective functors is stable under products with arbitrary $\BB$-categories.
 Dually, this means that the class of fully faithful functors must be stable under exponentiation.
-We therefore conclude: \begin{proposition} If $f\colon \I{C}\to \I{D}$ is a fully faithful functor in $\Cat(\BB)$ and if $E$ is an arbitrary simplicial object $\I{B}$, the induced functor $f_\ast\colon \iFun{E}{\I{C}}\to \iFun{E}{\I{D}}$ is fully faithful as well. \end{proposition}
+We therefore conclude: \begin{proposition} If $f\colon \I{C}\to \I{D}$ is a fully faithful functor of $\BB$-categories and if $E$ is an arbitrary simplicial object in $\BB$, the induced functor $f_\ast\colon \iFun{E}{\I{C}}\to \iFun{E}{\I{D}}$ is fully faithful as well. \end{proposition}

-Let $f\colon \I{C}\to \I{D}$ be a functor between categories in $\BB$.
+Let $f\colon \I{C}\to \I{D}$ be a functor between $\BB$-categories.
 By definition, $f$ being fully faithful precisely means that the square

 is cartesian.
 Applying the core functor, this implies that the square